Wright Flyer: 1985 restoration

 In 1981, discussion began on the need to restore the Wright Flyer from the aging it sustained after many decades on display.
-During the ceremonies celebrating the 78th anniversary of the first flights, Mrs. Harold S. Miller (Ivonette Wright, Lorin's daughter), one of the Wright brothers' nieces, presented the Museum with the original covering of one wing of the Flyer, which she had received in her inheritance from Orville.
+During the ceremonies celebrating the 78th anniversary of the first flights, Ivonette Wright Miller (Lorin's daughter), one of the Wright brothers' nieces, presented the Museum with the original covering of one wing of the Flyer, which she had received in her inheritance from Orville.
 She expressed her wish to see the aircraft restored.

 The fabric covering on the aircraft at the time, which came from the 1927 restoration, was discolored and marked with water spots.
 Metal fasteners holding the wing uprights together had begun to corrode, marking the nearby fabric.

 Work began in 1985.
 The restoration was supervised by Senior Curator Robert Mikesh and assisted by Wright Brothers expert Tom Crouch.
 Museum director Walter J. Boyne decided to perform the restoration in full view of the public.

 The wooden framework was cleaned, and corrosion on metal parts removed.
 The covering was the only part of the aircraft replaced.
 The new covering was more accurate to the original than that of the 1927 restoration.
 To preserve the original paint on the engine, the restorers coated it in inert wax before putting on a new coat of paint.
 The effects of the 1985 restoration were intended to last 75 years (to 2060) before another restoration would be required.